-For more information on open education, please view the following website: https://www.opensocietyfoundations.org/voices/why-open-education-matters
+For more information on open education, please visit, for example, the website of the Open Society Foundations

 Is it possible to only share within the UU?

-Not yet with one push of a button (this function will be added end-2018).
-But you can already share your material specifically with colleagues at the UU.
+You can share your material specifically with colleagues at the UU.
 There are two options to choose from.
-Any material uploaded to Figshare can be labelled as private.
+Any material uploaded to figshare can be labelled as private.
 The description will be openly available, but the material itself will not be.
-In order to share it with some colleagues, you can create a private hyperlink and specify with whom you want to share it.
 The other option is to use Projects.
 This is a good way to facilitate feedback and cooperation.

-For more information on Projects, please click on the following link: knowledge.figshare.com/articles/item/how-to-use-projects-and-collaborate-on-figshare
+For more information on Projects, please visit the figshare knowledge page on projects

 Is it also possible to share an entire course?

-For more information on Collections, please visit the following website: knowledge.figshare.com/articles/item/how-to-use-collections?
+For more information on Collections, please visit the figshare page on using collections.

 Is there a quality check?

-There is no quality check for learning material or its description (meta data).
-The teacher is responsible.
-However, it is always possible to ask the University library for advice (email@example.com).
+When uploading educational material in figshare, no quality check is performed on the material itself or its description (metadata).
+The teacher is responsible for this her/himself.
+However, you can always ask the University Library for advice (by e-mail).

 Is there a complaints procedure?

-In case of questions or complaints in response to the quality, the copyright or other characteristics of learning material on Figshare, please contact the University library (firstname.lastname@example.org).
+In case of questions or complaints in response to the learning materials on figshare, please contact the University Library by e-mail.

 Who can give me advice on questions regarding copyright?

-Answers to the most customary questions can be found through the website of the Copyright Information Office.
-In case of doubt, please contact the University library (email@example.com).
+Answers to the most common questions can be found through the website of the Copyright Information Office.
+In case of doubt, please contact the University library (firstname.lastname@example.org).

 What will happen once I leave Utrecht University?

-Utrecht University advises to transfer the ownership of material to the programme coordinator when leaving the UU; the UU is the owner of the material, after all.
-If desired, a copy can be added to a (free) personal account on Figshare.com
+Utrecht University advises to transfer the figshare ownership of the material to the programme coordinator when leaving the UU since the UU is the owner of the material.
+If desired, a copy can be added to a (free) personal account on figshare.com